-Students have the opportunity to engage in research, field study and internships under the supervision of faculty or associated personnel.
+Students have the opportunity to engage in laboratory and field research, and internships under the supervision of faculty or associated personnel.
 These opportunities include research laboratories at the College, field study in the region, internships in local medical clinics or internships at the Santa Barbara Zoo, Museum of Natural History or Botanic Garden.